codebulgarelli/codebulgarelli/README.md

-<h2 align="left">Hi 👋!My name is Jay, I'm a Computer Science student, and I love learning and gaining new knowledge..</h2>
+<h2 align="left">Hi 👋!
+My name is Jay, I'm a Computer Science student, and I love learning and gaining new knowledge..</h2>

 ###